Preschool: Madie Kerch

 Julie Friedman has always been passionate about facilitating others in Jewish understanding and helping youth connect to their Jewish identity.
 From her years as a teen counselor at her synagogue’s day camp in Illinois to working as a youth advisor at Siegel JCC in Delaware, she feels like she is always drawn back to her roots in Judaism.
 While teaching middle school science in New Jersey, she spent her free time involved with her synagogue, leading Pray and Play (their monthly preschool Shabbat program) and teaching second grade religious school classes.

-When Julie is not teaching at religious school, you can find her cooking, playing in her garden, or having a fun time with her family.
+When Julie is not teaching at religious school, you can find her cooking, enjoying music, playing in her garden, or having fun with her family.

 Seventh Grade and Hebrew and B’nai Mitzvah Cohort: Suzy Lurie